suncoast-devs/handbook/lessons/cs-classes-simple-database/index.md

       // While the user hasn't said QUIT yet while (keepGoing) {
-        // Inert a blank line then prompt them and get their answer (force uppercase) Console.WriteLine();
+        // Insert a blank line then prompt them and get their answer (force uppercase) Console.WriteLine();
         Console.Write("What do you want to do?
 (A)dd an employee or (Q)uit: ");
         var choice = Console.ReadLine().ToUpper();